vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - HE BURNT THE TAG THAT FOOL

 Pam Frizzle, Fortnite Bus Driver
+Candy Island is holding a wedding.
+The overgrown castle is no longer abandoned.
+The eight-hour marble can use some work.

 # Background
 **Old Man Marini (Willy Wonka)** is the owner of Marini's at the Beach.
 He likes to make new candies all the time.
 He's been working on a candy, a recreation of the everlasting gobstopper, the candy marble.
 Unfortunately, he is missing just one ingredient: **Extra-Fortified Sugar**.
 Thus, he must make a perilous trip to **Candy Island**.